iandtek/data_role_EQWorks/README.md

 - scipy
 - folium
 - webbrowser
+- matplotlib
+- networkx
+- pprint

-To run the script simply run `python solution.py` or `python3 solution.py` if your default version of python is not python 3.
+To run the solution script simply run `python solution.py` or `python3 solution.py` if your default version of python is not python 3.

+To run the pipeline_dependency script simply run `python pipeline_dependency.py` or `python3 pipeline_dependency.py` if your default version of python is not python 3.

 After running the script 3 files will be created in the output folder: